Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Lakers

 - This season, he's put up 10.7% of the Nuggets' attempted field goals, as he's averaging 11.2 per contest.

-- He's attempted 2.5 threes per game, or 6.8% of his team's shots from beyond the arc this season.
+- This season, he's accounted for 6.2% of his team's three-pointers made, averaging 0.9 per game.

-- Gordon's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Gordon's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Lakers are one of the league's fastest, ranking second with 104.8 possessions per contest.

-- On the boards, the Lakers have conceded 44.9 rebounds per contest, which puts them 25th in the league.
+- On the boards, the Lakers have given up 44.9 rebounds per contest, which puts them 25th in the league.

-- Looking at assists, the Lakers are ranked 15th in the NBA, allowing 25.7 per game.
+- Giving up 25.7 assists per game, the Lakers are the 15th-ranked team in the league.

-- The Lakers are the 18th-ranked squad in the NBA at allowing threes, giving up 12.5 made 3-pointers per contest.
+- In terms of 3-pointers, the Lakers have conceded 12.5 makes per game, 18th in the league.

 Aaron Gordon vs. the Lakers